rabnoorbhatia/Simple-Python-Calculator/README.md

 [README (1).md](https://github.com/user-attachments/files/23752786/README.1.md)
-# Python CLI Calculator
+# Simple Python Calculator

-This is a simple command-line calculator written in Python.
+This is a simple calculator written in Python.
 It allows users to perform basic arithmetic operations including addition, subtraction, multiplication, and division.
 The program continues running until the user chooses to exit.

 ## Features